Everything to Know About Varicose Veins

-Despite the fact that varicose veins are quite common, many people don’t understand the root cause, or how veins are meant to function at their healthiest.
-We are dedicated to educating our clients!
+At Central Florida Vein and Vascular Center, we are dedicated to educating our clients.
 We’re happy to answer any questions you have, and we want to ensure that you know as much about your vein health as possible.
-Learn about the different types of veins, the important roles they play in your body, common misconceptions, risk factors, and how varicose veins can form.
+Keep reading to learn more about the different types of veins, the important roles they play in your body, common misconceptions, risk factors, and how varicose veins can form.

-We believe it’s important for patients to understand how unhealthy veins work; however, it’s just as important to understand how veins work when they’re healthy.
-Your body relies on a complex network of vessels to keep blood flowing throughout the body!
+We believe it’s important for patients to understand how unhealthy veins work.
+However, it’s just as important to understand how veins work when they’re healthy.
+Your body relies on a complex network of vessels to keep blood flowing throughout the body.
 While arteries deliver oxygenated blood to muscles and organs, veins are responsible for pumping the deoxygenated blood back to the heart.

 As previously mentioned, your body relies on a large network of veins to carry blood from the body back to the heart.
 There are several types of veins that work together to make this happen!
 Superficial veins are close to the surface of the body and drain into deep veins.
 The deep veins then carry blood back to the heart through the inferior vena cava.
 This is the body’s largest vein!
 Lastly, there are perforating veins, which help transport blood from the superficial veins to the deep veins.

-So What Are Varicose Veins?
+What Are Varicose Veins?

 - Heredity: This is actually one of the most important factors.
 If your parents and grandparents had varicose veins, you’re at an increased risk to develop them.